INCA GARCILASO MEDAL

 AVA bestows the Inca Garcilaso medal every year upon two exceptional individuals born in the Americas to celebrate their contribution in two fields: Art and Philanthropy.

-The medal is inspired by the 'mestizaje' of America as a continent where centuries ago Amerindians, Europeans and Africans intermingled, uniting their destinies forever.
-The medal is a symbol of such diversity and its connection with solidarity.
+The medal is inspired by the 'mestizaje' of America as a continent where centuries ago Amerindians, Europeans and Africans intermingled, merging their destinies forever.
+It is a symbol of such diversity and its connection with solidarity.

 The two sides of the medal